carbon-language/carbon-lang/flang/documentation/Calls.md

 other uses and to identify the earliest link-compatible version.
 For examples: `Fa.mod.foo`, `Fa.mod.submod.foo`, and (for an external subprogram that requires an explicit interface) `Fa.foo`.
+When the ABI changes in the future in an incompatible way, the initial prefix becomes `Fb.`, `Fc.`, &c.

 ## Summary of checks to be enforced in semantics analysis